svvoii/django_tuto/README.md

     path('hello/', views.say_hello)
 ]
 ```
-...to demnstrate the concept I have added two fundtion declarations, so that by visiting either `http://127.0.0.1/new_app/hello/` or `http://127.0.0.1/new_app/` both will render the logic from `say_hello` function in `<project_name>/new_app/views.py`.
+...to demonstrate the concept we have added two fundtion declarations, so that by visiting either `http://127.0.0.1/new_app/hello/` or `http://127.0.0.1/new_app/` both will render the logic from `say_hello` function in `<project_name>/new_app/views.py`.

 Now we shall see the `Hello, World!` message when navigating to `http://127.0.0.1/new_app/hello/` or `<project_name>/new_app/`.

 ## Templates

 Templates are the HTML files that are rendered by the `views.py` file.
-In the those files we can use django templating syntax to take advantage of simple programming concepts from Python.
+In those files we can use django templating syntax to take advantage of simple programming logic from Python.

 The following file will demonsrate how it works.